A.J. Pollock Player Props: Mariners vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 7.7 K/9, the fourth-worst in MLB.
+- The pitching staff for the Brewers has a collective 7.7 K/9, the fifth-worst in MLB.

-- The Brewers have a 2.94 team ERA that ranks third across all league pitching staffs.
+- The Brewers have a 2.96 team ERA that ranks third across all MLB pitching staffs.

-- Brewers pitchers combine to allow the 10th-fewest home runs in baseball (17 total, one per game).
+- Brewers pitchers combine to give up 17 home runs (0.9 per game), the ninth-fewest in baseball.

-- The Brewers will look to Rea (0-0) in his second start this season.
+- The Brewers are sending Lauer (2-1) out to make his fourth start of the season.
+He is 2-1 with a 5.28 ERA and 15 strikeouts in 15 1/3 innings pitched.

-- In his most recent time out on Friday, the right-hander tossed 5 2/3 innings against the San Diego Padres, allowing one earned run while surrendering two hits.
+- In his last time out -- in relief on Wednesday -- the lefty threw 2/3 innings against the Seattle Mariners while surrendering hits.

+- In three games this season, the 27-year-old has an ERA of 5.28, with 8.8 strikeouts per nine innings.
+Opponents are hitting .293 against him.

 © 2023 Data Skrive.
 All rights reserved.